AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

    is actually present only in a submodel of the main model, from the Hierarchical Model Composition package, in the format submodelID__variableID.
    If the model is flattened, the variable will appear automatically.

+.. attribute:: SimulateOptions.initialTimeStep
+   :module: roadrunner

+   A user specified initial time step.
+If this is <=  0, the integrator will attempt to determine a safe initial time stpe.

+   Note, for each number of steps given to RoadRunner.simulate or RoadRunner.integrate the internal integrator may take many many steps to reach one of the external time steps.
+This value specifies an initial value for the internal integrator time step.

+.. attribute:: SimulateOptions.minimumTimeStep
+   :module: roadrunner

+   Specfify the minimum time step that the internal integrator will use.
+Uses integrator estimated value if <= 0.

+.. attribute:: SimulateOptions.maximumTimeStep
+   :module: roadrunner

+   Specify the maximum time step size that the internaal integrator will use.
+Uses integrator estimated value if <= 0.

+.. attribute:: SimulateOptions.maximumNumSteps
+   :module: roadrunner

+   Specify the maximum number of steps the internal integrator will use before reaching the user specified time span.
+Uses the integrator default value if <= 0.